The Waterworks Operator for the LUD of Tyndall-Garson public water system is Grant Plischke. He can be contacted at:

 Click the link to view the Bacterial Testing Results

-Click the link to view the Analytical Reports for Metals
+Click the link to view the Analytical Report for Metals

-Clink the link to view the Analytical Reports for Volatile Organic Compounds
+Clink the link to view the Analytical Report for Metals (cont'd) and Volatile Organic Compounds

 The LUD of Tyndall-Garson water and sewer project began after the Province of Manitoba Water Stewardship issued a Boil Water Advisory to private wells in the Tyndall and Garson area in July 2000 due to presence of bacterial contamination.
 This advisory is still in effect and will remain in effect indefinitely.